 Mobile apps and tools can provide you with easy-to-use information and resources that can serve as one part of your overall strategy to become and stay healthy.

-Cancer.Net Mobile lets cancer patients track symptoms, questions for doctors, and medications; includes links to other mobile applications.
-Free. iOS, Android, Amazon
+Cancer.Net Mobile lets cancer patients track questions for doctors, appointments, medical bills, insurance claims, and medications; includes links to other mobile applications.
+Sections for children through older adults.
+Also available in Spanish.
+Free. iOS, Android, Amazon Appstore

-QuitGuide helps smokers understand their smoking patterns and builds the skills to become and stay smokefree by tracking cravings, slips, moods, and triggers and providing tips and distractions.
+QuitGuide helps smokers understand their smoking patterns and build the skills to become and stay smokefree by tracking cravings, slips, moods, and triggers and providing tips and distractions.
 Free. iOS, Android

-QuitSTART lets teen and adult smokers prepare to be smokefree, monitor their progress, manage slips and bad moods, and distract themselves from cravings.
-Free.
-Google, iOS
+QuitSTART lets teen and adult smokers prepare to become smokefree, monitor their progress, manage cravings and bad moods, and distract themselves from cravings.
+Free. iOS, Android

 Resources selected by Melissa Nasea, William E. Laupus Health Sciences Library, East Carolina University.